Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Previous Works

+Counterfactuals showed the least system understanding, while SHAP was deemed the most useful.
+Cruz et al.~\cite{cruz2022evaluating} conducted an evaluation to determine user preferences between ``human-like" explanations and ``technical explanations".
+Their human-like explanations were derived from the probability of success in task completion by a robot, while technical explanations were generated based on Q-values in reinforcement learning.
+The authors found that non-expert participants consistently rated robot explanations focusing on the probability of success more favorably, with less variability, compared to technical explanations.

-In 2020, Verma et al. \cite{verma2020counterfactual} published a paper and enumerated some desired properties for CFEs that we mention in the following.
-It is worth mentioning that these properties can be applied to other XAI approaches too.
+In 2020, Verma et al.~\cite{verma2020counterfactual} published a paper enumerating desired properties for counterfactual explanations, which are applicable to other XAI approaches as well.

-\begin{enumerate} \item Actionability (Plausibility): This property guarantees that the CF explanation will not advise changing immutable features (e.g., race, gender), and only mutable features will change (e.g., education, income).
+\begin{enumerate} \item Actionability (plausibility): This property ensures that the CF explanation will refrain from advising changes to immutable features (e.g., race), focusing solely on mutable features (e.g., education, income).

-\item Sparsity: This property is about the trade-off between the number of features changed and the total amount of change made to obtain the CFE.
-A CFE should change a smaller number of features.
-It has been reasoned that people find it easier to understand shorter explanations \cite{miller2019explanation}.

-\item Data Manifold closeness: This property assurance that CF explanations respect the data distribution.
-It means CF explanations will not recommend changing something unlikely to change.
-For example, consider a patient at high risk for heart disease.
-The system wants to suggest changes to change his classification to low risk.
-The system should not recommend losing 60 kg weight in one year since someone is unlikely to lose this weight in that time.

-\item Causality: Features in a dataset are rarely independent; therefore, changing one feature in the real world impacts others.
-For example, increasing job experience will be with increasing age.
-So we cannot ask someone to increase his experience while his age does not change.
-A counterfactual should maintain any known causal relations between features to be realistic and actionable.

-\item Amortized Inference: Generating a counterfactual is expensive since we need an optimization function for each data point.
-Amortized inference uses generative techniques.
-Generative techniques help the algorithm compute a counterfactual (or several) for any new input without solving an optimization problem.

-\item Alternative Methods: This property is about having guaranteed and optimum answers by mixed-integer programming, or SMT solvers.
-However, it limits us to classifiers with linear (or piece-wise linear) structures.